 This committee promotes the activities of extern parties, for example the other Dutch student tennis associations.
 They also visit the extern activities a lot.
-So spending this time together, this committee is close to each other.

 Besides the committee will organise big events outside G.T.C.
 Walhalla and activities together with other associations.